Bradshaw/NaNoWriMo2016/Chapter1.md

 "Yeah...
 I think his set is almost over though"
 "I hope so"

 I pull myself up.
 Kreug is still towering above me, his long skinny body puts his shoulders above my eyeline.
 He scans around, I imagine a searchlight coming out of his face, like a guard tower.
+What's he looking at?
+There are quite a lot of people outside.
+They'll move back indoors when the next DJ starts.
+We can get a nice spot near the speakers if we go in now.